sampsyo/cs6120/content/blog/2020-12-20-bril-algebraic-data-types/index.md

 +++
-title = """Bril extension for algebraic data types""" [extra] bio = """
+title = """Bril Extension for Algebraic Data Types""" [extra] bio = """
 Will is a senior undergraduate student interested in programming language implementation.
 He also enjoys autonomous robotics and music peformance."""